 Terre’Blanche was found on his bed with his pants pulled down to reveal his genitals.
 Initial testimony revealed that there was semen on his body, but the substance was never analysed.

 The pathologist who collected his body testified that the semen-like fluid seen in photos of his corpse may have been wiped off when he was put in a body bag.

 Mahlangu’s lawyer told the court that he killed Terre’Blanche in self-defence after the farmer attacked him with a machete.

 During the trial, small groups of white AWB members held demonstrations outside the courthouse and displayed placards calling for justice and voicing anger at the killing of farmers.

 Black people in apparent support of the accused also gathered outside court during initial hearings, chanting slogans.

 The killing confronted South Africa with memories of its dark apartheid past, but during the long proceedings the trial has largely faded from public debate.

 The trial has instead cast yet another light on South Africa’s staggering incidence of sexual abuse and of violence the country’s farms, still mostly in white hands 18 years after the end of apartheid.

 Terre’Blanche’s supporters, who wear khaki uniforms and the organisation’s swastika-like symbol, violently opposed South Africa’s all-race democracy and campaigned for a self-governing white state.

-Their campaign included bomb attacks ahead of the 1994 polls that ended white-minority rule.
+Their campaign included deadly bomb attacks ahead of the 1994 polls that ended white-minority rule.